epam/NGB/docs/md/cli/command-reference.md

 Registers a specified file.
 At least two arguments have to be specified:
 Previously registered reference sequence file from NGB server.
 Reference file can be addressed by name or an identifier Flesystem path foor the file to be registered.
-BAM, VCF, GFF, GTF, BED, SEG files are accepted.
+BAM, VCF, GFF, GTF, BED, SEG, WIG, BED GRAPH files are accepted.
 GZipped files are also accepted in a format <FILE_NAME>.<FILE_EXT>.gz, e.g.: my_variants.vcf.gz.
 BAM file path has to be followed by a '?' symbol and a path to an index file (.BAI) (If a folder with BAM file also contains index for this BAM with the same name, CLI will find this index automatically.
 It also works well for vcf, bed and gene files).